chickenbestlover/Online-Recurrent-Extreme-Learning-Machine/README.md

   * This is for training recurrent neural networks (RNNs)

 ## Example of usage
-* Run prediction code
+Run prediction code:

     python run.py -a ORELM

-* Plot performance comparison
+Plot performance comparison:

     python plotResults.py